How to Save up to 88% on Wind & Hail Insurance

 Wind & Hail Insurance can be as high as $500/year with no claims ever paid out because projectiles or missiles (anything self-propelled through the air during a major storm) never come in contact with the home, and all new homes built since 1997 have some of the required specifications to prevent wind and hail damage during a major storm.

-In order to qualify for savings on Wind & Hail Insurance, the home must have certain protective specifications added to the exterior of the home and the the homeowner must obtain a WIND MITIGATION VERIFICATION CERTIFICATION from a local Myrtle Beach Home Inspector, contractor, engineer, or architect and submit the form to the home insurance provider.
+In order to qualify for savings on Wind & Hail Insurance, the home must have certain protective specifications added to the exterior of the home and/ or certain preventative measures added during the construction process.
+If this is achieved the homeowner can then obtain a WIND MITIGATION VERIFICATION CERTIFICATION from a local Myrtle Beach Home Inspector, contractor, engineer, or architect and submit the form to the home insurance provider.

 Home insurance providers are federally mandated to provide this discount to policyholders, which is probably the exact reason you have never heard of it!